-Bridget graduated from the University of Melbourne with a Bachelor of Arts and Bachelor of Laws with Honours.
-She is currently completing her Master of Laws from the University of Melbourne.
+Bridget graduated from the University of Melbourne with a Bachelor of Arts and Bachelor of Laws with Honours, and is currently completing her Master of Laws from the University of Melbourne.

 Bridget’s practice spans advisory work and litigation, and includes: